predix-ui/predix-ui/_pages/develop/data-grid/overview.md

 Data grid features allow users to scan, analyze, compare, filter, sort, and edit data to better understand the information, derive insights, and perform actions.

-**Release status:**

-The beta version of the px-data-grid was released on March 2, 2018 with the most user-requested features listed below and detailed further in the documentation.

 # Features

 ## Display of data